-- Ensure gas cylinder/supply is connected and turned on.
-In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - Flame supervision: Each burner is controlled individually and is monitored by a thermocouple probe.
+- Ensure gas cylinders/supply is connected and turned on.
+In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - Remove all accessories and packing that may be in the oven including any plastic coating that may be protecting the oven cavity surfaces.
+Clean the interior before using it for the first time, use soap and water and rinse carefully.